-Prerequisite: Enrollment in the DNP program or permission of the instructor3 semester credits (Contact hours per course: Lecture 45)
+Prerequisite: Enrollment in the DNP program or permission of the instructor

 N6802 Health Policy, Politics, and Ethics

 Examination of policy development and enactment, the political process that influences such, and the ethical underpinnings of policy and politics is the focus of this course.
 Emphasis is on practical applications of how to create policy and influence the political process in any setting.